 During a discussion about Thanksgiving, I asked if anyone knew why Pilgrims left their country and came to America.
 Michael said, “To eat turkey.”
 Later I reminded the children to think of something besides turkey on Thanksgiving.
 Suzy said, “Yeah, pumpkin pie!”

 Paul showed me a disk of clay that had a design on it.
 He said, “I want to keep this.
 It’s an emblem.”
 Noticing that he had incorporated the initials “ER” into the design, I asked, “What does ER stand for?”
 He answered, “How should I know?
 I can’t read.”

 While we were standing outside, Mark had quite an animated conversation with me, telling about their vacation trip.
-When he talked about Smokey the Bear and how awful forest fires are, I asked if either of his parents smoke, thinking that if they did, I could ask him how he could help them to be careful.
+When he talked about Smokey the Bear and how awful forest fires are, I inquired as to whether either of his parents smoked, thinking that if they did, I could ask him how he could help them to be careful.
 He responded: “My dad doesn’t smoke cigars; my dad doesn’t smoke cigarettes; my mom doesn’t smoke cigars; my mom doesn’t smoke cigarettes; and Holly – she’s only three – she doesn’t smoke either; and I don’t smoke, too.”

 During a parent-teacher conference, I was told that Bobby came home from school one day, very excited because he had a story to tell his parents.
 He said, “Mrs. McKinney was really disappointed today.
 She had to put a kid in a chair ‘cuz he was bad.”
 His mother responded, “Oh, that’s a shame.
 Who was the kid?”
 At this point, Bobby’s shoulders drooped and he stared at the floor as he muttered “me.”